Looking for creative writing lesson plans? I am developing creative writing lesson ideas!

 Creative Writing Lesson Day Two: Activating prior knowledge

 Students possess prior knowledge concerning creative writing, but they might not consider that.
 Students should realize that they know what constitutes a great story.
 They might not realize that yet.
+An easy lesson plan for creative writing that will pay off later is to activate prior knowledge.
 Brainstorm creative, memorable, unforgettable stories with students.
 Share your thoughts too!
-You will start to build relationships with students who share the same tastes as you.
+You will start to build relationships with students who share the same tastes as you (and those that are completely different!).

 During this activity, I want to see how students work together, and I want to build a rapport with students.
 Additionally, activating prior knowledge provides a smooth transition into other creative writing activities.

 This takes longer than you might think, but I like that aspect.
 This information can help me shape my future lessons.